-The Fourmile East solar energy zone (SEZ) is located in Colorado in a high-elevation basin.
-The SEZ is located on BLM-administered land within the La Jara Field Office.
+The former Fourmile East Solar Energy Zone (SEZ) is located in Colorado in a high-elevation basin.
+The former SEZ is located on BLM-administered land within the La Jara Field Office.

 In January 2017, the BLM released the document "Regional Mitigation Strategy for the Colorado Solar Energy Zones – Final Report".
-As detailed in that document, because additional cultural concerns have been identified for the Fourmile East SEZ since the Solar PEIS ROD was issued, the BLM is re-evaluating the designation of the Fourmile East area as a solar energy zone.
+As detailed in that document, because additional cultural concerns had been identified for the Fourmile East SEZ since the Solar PEIS ROD was issued, the BLM was re-evaluating the designation of the Fourmile East area as a solar energy zone.
+In November 2018, the BLM de-allocated the area as an SEZ, and the Environmental Assessment and Finding of No Significant Impact supporting the deallocation of the SEZ are available on the BLM National NEPA Register website for this project.

 In the Draft Solar PEIS the proposed Fourmile East SEZ had a total area of 3,882 acres (16 km2).
 In the Supplement to the Draft, 999 acres (4 km2) were eliminated, mainly along the eastern boundary of the SEZ, and also a small area on the west side of the proposed SEZ.
 These areas were eliminated to avoid impacts on various resources, including cultural resources and the Caminos Antiguos Scenic Byway.
 Small additional wetland areas with a total area of about 1 acre (0.004 km2) have been identified as non-development areas within the SEZ.
 The remaining developable area within the SEZ is 2,882 acres (11.7 km2).
 No additional changes to the SEZ developable areas were made in the Final Solar PEIS.